gerardroche/dotfiles/README.md

 ~/.dotfile-private/bin
 ```

-If private dotfiles exist, they are symlinked to the home directory by the installer and sourced by the main dotfiles.
+If a private dotfile exists it will be symlinked into the home directory by the installer and sourced by the main dotfiles.

 ```sh
 ~/.dotfile-private/.bash_aliases -> ~/.bash_aliases-private